kintone/js-sdk/packages/dts-gen/docs/how-to-use.md

                  -o sample-fields.d.ts
 ```

-You can also use [API token authentication](https://developer.kintone.io/hc/en-us/articles/212495188#APItokenAuth) and [OAuth authentication](https://developer.kintone.io/hc/en-us/articles/360001562353-How-to-add-OAuth-clients) instead of the password authentication.
+You can also use [API token authentication](https://developer.kintone.io/hc/en-us/articles/212495188#APItokenAuth) and [OAuth authorization](https://developer.kintone.io/hc/en-us/articles/360001562353-How-to-add-OAuth-clients) instead of the password authentication.

-You have to grant `dts-gen` the `k:app_settings:read` scope to use OAuth authentication.
+You have to grant `dts-gen` the `k:app_settings:read` scope to use OAuth authorization.

 ```bash
 // API token